p3k163/QTS5-Kernel-Module/README.md

 # QTS5-Kernel-Module
-Some compiled kernel module for Qnap QTS 5.
+Some compiled kernel modules for Qnap QTS 5.
 Modules are not being tested, vmxnet3.ko confirmed works, try at your own risk.